osw282/pulumi-aws-eks-hello-world-demo/README.md

 kubectl apply -f k8s/gateway_api/reference_grant.yaml
 ```

-To check if kong's data and control plane is running:
+To check if kong's data and control plane is running, wait for them to be ready:

 ```bash
 kubectl get pods -n kong